A Machine Learning Approach to Improving Occupational Income Scores: Constructing an Adjusted Occupational Income Score

-The set of potential predictors allows for occupational income to depend on a wide range of factors.
+Like OCCSCORE, the LIDO score still relies on variation in earnings across occupations.
+However, it additionally allows for individual characteristics to influence within-occupation earnings.
 Income for a given occupation can vary depending on the particular industry in which an individual works; it can also vary in flexible ways with race, sex, and geographic region.
 The age profile of earnings can also differ by industry.
-This generates income scores that more closely reflect reality than the interaction-free regression approach described above.
-It also avoids the small-cell overfitting problem that arises from the fully nonparametric approach; the lasso retains only the most relevant predictors of income differences, and the size of the model is scaled depending on the number of observations in each industry.
+This generates scores that more closely proxy for true income than the interaction-free regression approach described above.

+Our approach also avoids the small-cell overfitting problem that arises from the fully nonparametric approach; the lasso retains only the most relevant predictors of income differences, and the complexity of the model is scaled based on the availability of observations in each industry.
 The extent to which the lasso generates a sparse model depends on the choice of tuning parameter $\lambda$, which reflects the stringency of the constraint.
 Since the importance of different demographic factors likely varies by industry, a one-size-fits-all choice would be inappropriate.
 We instead use 10-fold cross-validation to select a $\lambda$ that minimizes out-of-sample mean squared error for each industry.

+An important limitation of this approach is that all within-occupation earnings differences are based on 1950 data, and there is no guarantee that these earnings differences are stable over time.
+This limitation applies to the standard approach as well, since OCCSCORE also assumes that earnings gaps within occupation are stable over time, with the additional restriction that they are uniformly equal to zero.
+Without pre-1950 earnings data indexed to demographics, it is difficult to assess how this would affect results based on the LIDO score (or OCCSCORE) applied to earlier decades.
+Our analysis in section \ref{results} uses modern data to measure the extent to which changes in earnings gaps affect the reliability of our LIDO score relative to OCCSCORE.